 Prerequisite: The successful completion of English I

-In addition to English II requirements, Honors English II is the preparatory course for both AP English III and IV.
-The components of English II exist inside the class, with an added higher level reading requirement.
-The focus is on composition, grammar, literature and rhetoric.
-Scholars read, write and discuss significant and challenging poetry, fiction and drama at an advanced level.
-Scholars use various resources to develop skills, including sophisticated use of literary elements and terminology, close readings of various texts, creating, drafting and editing advance-level essays, preparing and writing timed essays and advanced use and mastery of standard English.
+In addition to English II requirements, Honors English II is the preparatory course for AP English III and IV.
+The components of English II exist inside the class, with an added higher-level reading requirement.
+The focus is on composition, grammar, literature, and rhetoric.
+Scholars read, write and discuss significant and challenging poetry, fiction, and drama at an advanced level.
+Scholars use various resources to develop skills, including sophisticated use of literary elements and terminology, close readings of various texts, creating, drafting, and editing advanced-level essays, preparing and writing timed essays, and advanced use and mastery of standard English.

 Prerequisite: The successful completion of English I and English II

-English III provides the fundamental skills needed to prepare scholars for success in English IV.
-Scholars continue working toward the mastery of the Schaffer Method to effectively draft, narrate, argue, inform and explain thoughts and ideas through the written process.
-Using a collection of American texts, scholars comprehend, evaluate and analyze works of literature to make connections to the historical context of the work and to society as it is today.
-In addition to understanding and comparing American works of literature like The Crucible, The Great Gatsby and a compilation of non-fiction, scholars use a number of literary devices to evaluate points of view and perspectives of the most prominent authors and poets in American history.
-While expanding their academic vocabulary, scholars continue to develop effective listening and speaking skills through a variety of individual and group presentations, multimedia presentations and classroom discussions.
+English III provides the fundamental skills to prepare scholars for success in English IV.
+Scholars continue working toward mastering the Schaffer Method to effectively draft, narrate, argue, inform and explain thoughts and ideas through the written process.
+Using a collection of American texts, scholars comprehend, evaluate and analyze works of literature to make connections.
+In addition to understanding and comparing American works of literature like The Crucible, The Great Gatsby, and a compilation of non-fiction, scholars use several literary devices to evaluate the points of view and perspectives of the most prominent authors and poets in American history.
+While expanding their academic vocabulary, scholars continue developing effective listening and speaking skills through individual and group presentations, multimedia presentations, and classroom discussions.
 Scholars independently complete a research project using multiple types of resources.
 Throughout the research process, scholars master how to recognize credible sources and cite sources using proper formatting skills.

 Prerequisite: The successful completion of English I, English II and English III

-Scholars read extensively, deeply and carefully from a variety of texts, genres and time periods in English literature, including the Anglo-Saxon, Medieval and Renaissance period.
-They examine culturally significant literature (such as Beowulf, The Green Knight, The Canterbury Tales and Macbeth) as a reflection of history, culture and ideas.
+Scholars read extensively, deeply, and carefully from various texts, genres, and periods in English literature, including the Anglo-Saxon, Medieval, and Renaissance periods.
+They examine culturally significant literature (such as Beowulf, The Green Knight, The Canterbury Tales, and Macbeth) as a reflection of history, culture, and ideas.